Return of the Jedi: Development

 Yoda was originally not meant to appear in the film, but Marquand strongly felt that returning to Dagobah was essential to resolve the dilemma raised by the previous film.
 The inclusion led Lucas to insert a scene in which Yoda confirms that Darth Vader is Luke's father because, after a discussion with a children's psychologist, he did not want younger moviegoers to dismiss Vader's claim as a lie.
 Many ideas from the original script were left out or changed.
-For instance, the Ewoks were going to be Wookiees and the Millennium Falcon would be used in the arrival at the forest moon of Endor.
-Following the defeat of the Emperor, the film was originally intended to end with Obi-Wan Kenobi and Yoda returning to life from their spectral existence in the Force, along with Anakin Skywalker, thanks to Yoda being able to prevent him from becoming one with the Force.
+For instance, the Ewoks were going to be Wookiees and the Millennium Falcon was going to land on Endor.
+Following the defeat of the Emperor, the film was originally intended to end with Obi-Wan and Yoda returning to life from their spectral existence in the Force, along with Anakin Skywalker, thanks to Yoda being able to prevent him from becoming one with the Force.
 They would then join the rest of the characters in their celebration on Endor.

+Casting

+Alan Webb was originally cast as the Emperor, but dropped out due to illness.
+Lindsay Anderson was offered the role, but turned it down due to scheduling conflicts.
+Ben Kingsley and David Suchet were also considered.
+Alan Rickman auditioned for the role of Moff Jerjerrod, but Michael Pennington was cast instead.
+Marquand initially wanted a famous actor such as Laurence Olivier or John Gielgud to play the unmasked Vader, but Lucas was concerned that such an actor would be distracting for audiences.
+Kenny Baker was originally cast as Wicket the Ewok, but he fell ill with food poisoning on the day of the shoot.
+He was replaced by Warwick Davis, who had no film acting experience.

 Filming

-Filming began on January 11, 1982, and lasted through May 20, 1982, a schedule six weeks shorter than The Empire Strikes Back.
+Filming began on January 11, 1982, and lasted through May 20, 1982, a schedule six weeks shorter than Empire.
 Kazanjian's schedule pushed shooting as early as possible in order to give Industrial Light & Magic (ILM) as much time as possible to work on effects, and left some crew members dubious of their ability to be fully prepared for the shoot.
-Working on a budget of $32.5 million, Lucas was determined to avoid going over budget as had happened with The Empire Strikes Back.
+Working on a budget of $32.5 million, Lucas was determined to avoid going over budget as had happened with Empire.
 Kazanjian estimated that using ILM (owned wholly by Lucasfilm) for special effects saved the production approximately $18 million.
-However, the fact that Lucasfilm was a non-union company made acquiring shooting locations more difficult and more expensive, even though Star Wars and The Empire Strikes Back had been big hits.
+However, the fact that Lucasfilm was a non-union company made acquiring shooting locations more difficult and more expensive, even though Star Wars and Empire had been big hits.
 The project was given the working title Blue Harvest with a tagline of "Horror Beyond Imagination."
 This disguised what the production crew was really filming from fans and the press, and also prevented price gouging by service providers.